 12 noon, but flexible, subject to availability.
 Earliest check-in, 2pm.

 The hotel’s generous all-inclusive Cristal Package means meals, drinks and some activities are covered.
-Return hotel transfers are from US$480 for adults; from US$240 for under-12s.
+Return hotel transfers are US$570 for adults (per person) and US$385 for under-12s; under-2's go for free on a parents lap.

 Here's an incentive to tie the knot if we ever heard one: honeymooners get 50 per cent off one spa treatment during their stay.
 We'd book an Enchanting Wave massage – a knee-weakeningly dreamy 75-minute full-body ritual that combines reiki, tai chi, Hawaiian lomi lomi and esalen massage – immediately.
 During your treatment, ask to have the shutters of your room left open, so you can hear the waves purr and smell the sea breeze.